Orange Citrus Tree Temperature Tolerance for Growth

 What are citrus trees?

-Citrus trees, much like many trees, are fruit trees with citrus as their fruits.
+Citrus trees, much like many trees, are fruit trees with citrus as their fruit.
 These trees are from the genus Citrus.

 They contain edible juice fruits.
-There are different types of citrus fruits like lemon, grapefruits, oranges, etcetera.
+There are different types of citrus fruits, like lemons, grapefruits, oranges, etcetera.

-Recognizing the citrus trees is simple and can be done by the fruits on the tree’s branches.
-In cases where there is no fruit on the tree, looking at the shape, foliage, and flower, and smelling it since it mostly has a fragrance, could be helpful.
+Recognizing citrus trees is simple and can be done by looking at the fruits on the tree’s branches.
+In cases where there is no fruit on the tree, looking at the shape, foliage, and flower and smelling it since it mostly has a fragrance could be helpful.

 What is the ideal temperature for citrus trees?